-The underground platforms will go as far as Beresford Square where there could be another entrance at some future time.
+The underground platforms will go as far as Beresford Square where there will be another entrance.

 The Karangahape Station will be great for the area.
 The redevelopment will unlock additional high-density residential capacity and generate urban renewal within the inner-city fringe catchment.
 This will provide housing stock to help reduce Auckland's housing shortage over time.